 Eagle Condor is a Salt Lake City based humanitarian organization that works with low-income communities in South America.
 Eagle Condor’s programs are grassroots focused and multidimensional, partnering with local and community based projects serving disadvantaged youth, women, and families.
 Due to the multifaceted causes of poverty, Eagle Condor’s programs are centered on the 4 pillars of self reliance: Education, Health/Nutrition, Infrastructure, and Business Development.
 Eagle Condor’s mission is to bridge cultures by empowering youth and families by providing opportunities for self-reliance.

-In Cajamarca, ECH partners with a U.S. doctor to run a drop in center for 60–80 at risk youth in the community.
+In Cajamarca, ECH partners with a U.S. doctor to run a drop-in center for 40-60 at risk youth in the community, called El Bichito.
+Located in the small town of Pulyucana, in the province of Cajamarca.

 In Piura, intern duties range from working with grassroots businesses to helping with community projects to creating contacts with the local government and universities.

-In Cajamarca, beginning is acceptable if partnering with a medium to fluent Spanish speaker.
+In Cajamarca, medium to fluent Spanish ability is required.

 In Piura, Spanish fluency is required.